Sjord/Sjord.github.io/_posts/2017-09-04-strict-secure-cookies.md

 ## Strict secure cookies

-The strict secure cookies specification is an addendum to the [specification on the behavior of cookies](https://tools.ietf.org/html/rfc6265).
+The strict secure cookies specification is an addendum to the [specification on the behavior of cookies](https://tools.ietf.org/html/rfc6265), which aims to "deprecate modification of 'secure' cookies from non-secure origins".
 It states that exising cookies with a "secure" flag can't be overwritten by insecure hosts.
 So http://example.com/ can't overwrite a secure cookie on https://example.com/, something which was possible before.
-After the specification was finalized, this new behavior was soon implemented in browsers, and currently secure cookies can no longer be overwritten.
+After the specification was finalized, this new behavior was soon implemented in browsers, and in modern browsers secure cookies can no longer be overwritten.

 ## Don't remove your cookies